josh8903/10-employee-summary/README.md

 npm i
 ```
 ## Tests
-1. Run this command to performn tests
+1. Run this command to perform tests
 ```
-node test
+npm test
 ```
 ## Usage
 1. Run this command to start the application